elmadev/botman/README.md

 - You need some VS build tools, you can go through these instructions: https://github.com/nodejs/node-gyp (Option 1 worked for me)

 ## Contribution guidelines
-Must keep code [JavaScript Standard Style](http://standardjs.com/) compliant.
+Must keep code [JavaScript Standard Style](http://standardjs.com/) compliant (run `standard` in the project directory to make sure it is).
 Project structure roughly follows that suggested by [Base](https://github.com/themeteorchef/base)

 Separation of concerns:
 - Put various settings, simple response lists and helper functions in separate files whenever possible and import them where needed, to improve readability in the main bot file (`bot.js`)